ankanmal/react-mastery/day3/assignment.md

 The script type attribute is used to specify the MIME type of script and identify the content of the tag.For HTML5 it is optional and by default it has a value "application/javascript".And for HTML 4.x the type attribute is required.
 Some options that we can use there are async,defer,module.

+### {TitleComponent} vs {<TitleComponent />} vs {<TitleComponent ></ TitleComponent >} in JSX

+1st is a javascript variable or element inside a jsx, 2nd one is a self closing functional component inside a curly brackets.
+3rd it is also a functional component but is not self closing such that if any children needs to be rendered inside it it can faciliate it.